nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

 ## **Motivation**

 As a (future) data analyst, data acquisition is one of the day-to-day work.
 It is quite convenient when data we need is already published somewhere on the internet as open source data.
 We can of course get right into analysis.
-However, as we know this world is not ideal.
+However, as we know that this world is not ideal.
 Sometimes, data analyst must go get their hand dirty by acquring data themselves, such as web scraping and web crawling.
-Altough web scraping and web crawling might be used interchangebly, however, they are very different process.
-This small project, however, is web scraping which is acquiring job data from job portal indeed.com.
+Altough web scraping and web crawling might be used interchangebly, however, they are actually very different process.
+This small project is web scraping which is acquiring job posting data from job portal indeed.com.

 Before scraping, I did quick research on the legality of web scraping.
-This topic remains gray area till date, however, we can relect on the linkedIn saga who sued hiQ Lab which I don't want to go detail into.
-From my quick research, I may conclude that it should be fine to scrape "public data" which doesn't include any authorization.
+This topic remains gray area till date, however, we can reflect on the linkedIn saga who sued hiQ Lab which I don't want to go detail into.
+From my quick research, it may be concluded that it should be fine to scrape "public data" which doesn't include any authorization.
 Further, here, I don't scrape any data containing PII.
 In addition, one should be more "ethical" since scraping may overload the web server.
 <p style="margin-bottom:-30px"></p>

 ## **Overview - Project and Tools**